CodeWithJV/open-holochain-curriculum/slides/project-structure.md

 ---

-# Starting a Holochain Project
+# Running a Holochain Project

 <v-clicks>